The-Yak-Collective/yakcollective/projects/yak-wisdom.md

 image: /images/yak-wisdom-screenshot.png
 title: Don't Waste the COVID-19 Reboot
 subtitle: Making the next normal better than the last one
-intro: |
-  Compiled by the Yak Collective, a group of independent consultants and gig workers taking the new normal approach to trends and insights - threading the needle on sensemaking in times of uncertainty.

-  The great weirding has undone things and here we navigate the twitter wisdom that independents have a keen sense for.
+intro: The inaugural report by the Yak Collective, __Don't Waste the Reboot__ offers organizations a smorgasbord of 25 creative and unexpected provocations, ideas, and action frameworks to navigate the Covid-19 crisis.
+Authored by 21 diverse contributors from around the world -- most of whom are working together for the first time -- we believe this report will get you thinking about your reboot efforts in a bolder, more imaginative way.
+Let us know what you think!
 date: |
   April 30th 2020, UTC
   Day 45 Pandemic Mean Time